CircuitVerse/CircuitVerseDocs/docs/chapter8/3cverrormessages.md

     ![Contention Error 1 and 0](https://i.stack.imgur.com/xW0lC.gif)

 **Resolution:** Logic contention errors indicate a circuit design problem leading to large amounts of power to flow across circuit elements.
-Revisit your design for some wiring errors or for active multiple output enable lines that are driving a bus or circuit node simulatenously.
+Revisit your design for some wiring errors or for active multiple output enable lines that are driving a bus or circuit node simultaneously.